kachurovskiy/nanoels/h2/README.md

 - Set desired pitch using `-` and `+` buttons
 - Turn on the lead screw using the `ON` button
-- Start the lathe spindle
-- Stop the lathe spindle when done
+- Start the lathe spindle, use `LEFT` and `RIGHT` buttons to move if needed, stop spindle when done
 - Turn off the lead screw using the `ON` button

-## Automatic stops
+## Soft limits / automatic stops

-- Move the carriage with the help of ELS to the desired stop position
-- Set the stop using e.g. `L STOP` button
-- Hold `RIGHT` to move to another stop position and press `R STOP`
+Move the carriage using `LEFT` or `RIGHT` to the desired stop position and press `L STOP` or `R STOP` depending on which limit you'd like to set.

-Now you can:
+When both limits are set, you can:

 - Use lathe forward/reverse spindle movements to move the carriage between the stops
 - Use `LEFT` and `RIGHT` buttons to move the carriage within the stops